9am - 3pm

 The Art House meanwhile, is the hub of our growing community engagement programs, which are an integral to the exhibition schedule at the Lake Country Art Gallery.
 We create and facilitate educational, innovative, and accessible events to inspire and support a broad range of interests, age groups, and skill levels.
 Some examples of our public programming include artists talks, educational workshops for all ages and abilities, weekly classes for special needs clients, gallery tours, art day field trips for local schools, summer camps, annual community night picnic, artisan markets, and more.
 The Lake Country Art Gallery's vital outreach component also offers gallery bus tours, monthly presentations in a senior care facility; art activities at community events such as Canada Day; the annual children's festival; the health & wellness/ head of the lakes event.

-This year our 10th anniversary we celebrate all the accomplishments made during the first decade.
+As of 2020, our 10th anniversary, we celebrate all the accomplishments made during the first decade.
 An initial reliance on volunteers progressed to the current status of having four employees, which, along with increased space, has led to a professional operation.
 We have amazing support from the public, with high annual visitor and on-line engagement numbers.
 We keep our sights on future goals and through annual strategic planning are working to increase our capacity in areas of finance, space, staff, and development so we can continue to realize our mandate of providing current, meaningful exhibitions and art experiences for the public.